-However, Launch looks like a good option if you’re on a budget.
-2 websites with generous 50GB storage space, and a free domain is a very inclusive package.
+The Core plan looks like a good option if you’re on a budget.
+2 websites with generous 100GB storage space, unlimited bandwidth, and 10 email accounts is a very inclusive package.

-Meanwhile, Power will give you the flexibility that 100GB storage and 50-website limit can add.
+Meanwhile, Power comes with everything that Launch does, plus advanced caching.
 Just keep in mind that renewals will be significantly higher.

 For a regular user, the Launch plan is offering more than enough for a really good price. $4.99/mo rate initially puts your in advance payment at $179.64, and you have peace of mind for 3 years.
 It renews at a $9.99/mo rate.

-Quite similarly, Bluehost has 4 plans ranging from $3.95/mo to $13.99/mo with the same 36-mo pre-payment.
+Quite similarly, Bluehost has 4 plans ranging from $2.95/month to $13.95/month with the same 36-mo pre-payment.
 The difference is that all plans include free domain registration.

 Right of the bat, I can see that Plus plan has one of the best deals.
 It’s not limiting the number of websites you can create or storage that you can use.
 This is a dollar extra to what InMotion is offering, but you're not limited by just 2 websites.